jacobschandel/boatlighting/README.md

 # Boat Lighting

-## WARNING: Project NOT Bench Tested!!

 This project controls a lighting system designed for a boat (in this case, a pontoon).
+Note that, while the provided Python code works, I am working on rewriting this as a C++ program such that it works more smoothly.

 ## Hardware